 Manures, feathers and hair are all high in nitrogen. they will take time to become available to the plant, because they have to be broken down by microbes in the soil.

-Planting other plants along side your cannabis can help keep the nitrogen balanced when growing organically.
+Planting other plants along side your cannabis plants can help keep the nitrogen balanced when growing cannabis organically.

 Thanks for reading!
 You can find more information on anything related to growing in our cannabis grow guides.
 All of our guides are written by experienced growers, and members of our cannabis growers forum.
 If you have any questions, sign up.
 It is free, and we are always happy to help!